hamke/ttmkt-demo/mdwiki/post-mkttalk-google-sheets-api.md

 ***

-click on “Library” in the left menu.
-You will be able to choose from a range of APIs within Google — in this case, you need to look for “Google Sheets API” and click on “Enable”.
+click on "Library" in the left menu.
+You will be able to choose from a range of APIs within Google — in this case, you need to look for "Google Sheets API" and click on "Enable".
-Now you need to create the credentials to authenticate & access the data from your sheet 🔑.
-Go back to the dashboard, and click on “Credentials” in the sidebar.
+Now you need to create the credentials to authenticate & access the data from your sheet.
+Go back to the dashboard, and click on "Credentials" in the sidebar.
 If it’s your first time here, you will be asked to create a new project.
-Click on “Create”, give it a name, and proceed.
+Click on "Create", give it a name, and proceed.
 Once done, you will finally be able to create the credentials.
-Click on “Create credentials”, and select “Service account key” from the dropdown.
+Click on "Create credentials", and select "Service account key" from the dropdown.

 You will be redirected to a menu where you can create the service key.
 You can give it any name, select a role (ensure that the role you select has read & write permissions: Project>Owner is a good option), and create a unique email address.
-Make sure that the key type is JSON, and click on “Create”.
+Make sure that the key type is JSON, and click on "Create".
 The key will be automatically downloaded to your computer — save it inside your server in an accessible place, so you can import it later to your code.
 The email address is very important, and you have to share the previously created sheet with it, giving it read & write permissions.
-In order to do that, just go back to the sheet, click on “Share”, and under “People” just paste the email address, select “Edit”, and click on done.
+In order to do that, just go back to the sheet, click on "Share", and under "People" just paste the email address, select "Edit", and click on done.

 <!-- <a name="index-02"></a> -->
 ***
-## ◼︎ 구글 스프레드시트(Google Sheets)에 API 연결 방법
+## ◼︎ 구글 스프레드시트(Google Sheets)에 API 연결 방법 (PHP)

 In order to connect to the sheet, we’ll be using a simple PHP script, your service key and the sheets URL.
-To make things easier, I am using the Google API PHP Client library that you can find in GitHub 💁‍♀️.
-You can install it using composer (follow the guide in the GitHub repository), but if you don’t have it set up, or don’t know how it works, you can download the latest release from this page, save it inside your server (in my case it’s in the “google” folder), and insert the following line on top of your script:
+To make things easier, I am using the Google API PHP Client library that you can find in GitHub.
+You can install it using composer (follow the guide in the GitHub repository), but if you don’t have it set up, or don’t know how it works, you can download the latest release from this page, save it inside your server (in my case it’s in the "google" folder), and insert the following line on top of your script:

 ```
 require_once 'google/vendor/autoload.php';